scipy-conference/scipy_proceedings/papers/sam_morley/roughpy.md

 structured data presented in an $n\times d$ array, where $d$ is the dimension of the stream and $n$ is the number of samples.
-This means the user is responsible for interpreting the data as a path and arranging the computations that need to be done
+This means the user is responsible for interpreting the data as a path and arranging the computations that need to be done.

 RoughPy is a new package for working with sequential data and rough paths.
 The design philosophy for this package is to shift the emphasis from simply